TheDukeDK/devsecops-demo/docs/observations.md

 * Centralized configuration.
 * Centralized overview of your security status.
 * Alerting on new issues for already deployed code.
 * Support for scanning and best practices for IaC with support for AWS,GCP and Azure.
-E.g they are CI/CD friendly.
 * Integrations to leading platforms and tools.
 The broader the better.